no134217728/GoodCheapAndFast/README.md

 # GoodCheapAndFast
 A stupid app that you can choose these 3 requirements, but always fail to done.
-If you success, that means there are some bugs in code, you can fix it if you have too much time want to kill.
+If you success, that means there are some bugs in the code, you can fix it if you have too much time want to kill.

 If you think this is very shit, please star it, thanks.